LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/introduction.md

 ### Languages

-When you [add a knowledge base](knowledge-base-knowledge-bases.html#add-a-knowledge-base), you'll specify its language.
+When you [add a LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-knowledge-bases.html), you'll specify its language.

 When a text-to-text search is performed and a match is found, the knowledge base's language doesn't play a role.
 Whatever article is matched is simply returned.